 Using less electricity at home does require some forethought.
 And yes, it can be a little inconvenient.
 But the payoff is worth it.
 Using less electricity means lower utility bills.
 It also means doing your part to help the world use resources more efficiently.

-As you look to reduce your electricity consumption, don't forget to replace your single-use batteries with USB rechargeable batteries from Pale Blue Earth.
+As you look to reduce your electricity consumption, don't forget to replace your single-use batteries with USB rechargeable batteries from Paleblue.
 They represent yet another way to help the world use its resources more responsibly.